One Insulin Pump, Five Scenarios

 Your insulin pump is a stalwart ally in everyday life, but some situations will require special attention (or a bit of ingenuity) from you; here are five examples.

 In the shower or bath.
 Most pumps are resistant to splashes, but cannot be submerged in water.
 You have two options: either disconnect your pump or find a safe place for it.
-If you choose the first option, check your blood sugar before and after the disconnection, and don’t spend more than an hour without your pump.
+If you choose the first option, check your blood sugar before and after the disconnection and don’t spend more than an hour without your pump.
 If you’d rather keep it with you, you can place it on the edge of the tub or in the soap dish.
 Special cases for hanging it around the showerhead or around your neck are also available.

 While driving.
-Your pump should definitely not hinder you while you’re driving.
+Your pump should definitely not obstruct you while you’re driving.
 The best option is to carry it in an arm holster, which ensures comfort and freedom of movement.
 Don’t attach it to your seatbelt or leave it on a seat—should an accident happen, you wouldn’t want your pump to fly away from you.

 At a fancy evening.
 It’s easy for men to conceal their insulin pump in a pocket, but women will need to find clever alternatives when they wear a dress, especially a form-fitting one.
 You can opt for a discreet leg holster, or attach your pump to your garters, your tights or your bra… assuming your neckline isn’t too deep!

 In bed.
 Sleeping with an insulin pump, especially when sharing the bed with your significant other, can be a headache at first.
 It all depends on your sleep habits and how much you move during the night.
 You can place the pump next to you, attach it to your pajamas, store it in a pocket or place it under your pillow if the tube is long enough.
 Experiment to find out what works best for you.